Call-for-Code-for-Racial-Justice/Legit-Info/docs/STAGE3.md

 Updating Subscription Management repositories.
 Unable to read consumer identity
 Subscription Manager is operating in container mode.
-This system is not registered to Red Hat Subscription Management.
-You can use subscription-manager to register.
 Last metadata expiration check: 0:00:05 ago on Wed Aug 26 23:09:55 2020.
 Package python3-pip-9.0.3-16.el8.noarch is already installed.
 Dependencies resolved.